MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/set-up-labor-bill-rate.md

 When the **At transaction cost** pricing method is selected on the role price line that's linked to a sales price list, the default price is entered for the combination of a role and a resourcing unit for an actual.
 The unit price is set on the unbilled sales actual from the unit price on the cost actual for the specified role.

 > [!NOTE]
-> Price defaulting for labor, based on cost is valid on project estimates and actuals.
-It is not effective for quote lines or contract line details.
+> Price defaulting for labor, based on cost [At transaction cost] is valid on project estimates, actuals, quote lines, contract line details, budget lines and budget line details.

 ## Markup over transaction cost